survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 {pagebreak}

-You need PurifyCSS configuration still.
-Expand parts like this:
+You also need PurifyCSS configuration as below:

 **webpack.parts.js**